jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/README.md

 ###3.
 Install platforms

 After changing the push configuration you can install the platforms you want on the Cordova app.
-JBoss Mobile Add-On for Cordova currently supports Android and iOS.
+JBoss Unified Push for Cordova currently supports Android and iOS.
 ```shell
 cordova platform add <android or ios>
 ```

 ###4.
-Add JBoss Mobile Add-On Cordova Push plug-in
+Add JBoss Unified Push Cordova Push plug-in
 You now need to add the plugin to the Cordova app.
 ```shell
 cordova plugin add `/path/to/push-contacts-mobile/client/push-contacts-mobile-cordova/cordova_pushplugin/org.jboss.aerogear.cordova.push`